 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Wyoming transfer station—ensuring maximum recovery—before the remainder heads to a landfill.
-Contractors on active job sites often set up commercial recurring hauling agreements, and we recommend checking EPA construction debris recycling guidance for standard material-stream practices.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Wyoming transfer station—a process that focuses on recovery—before the remainder goes to landfill.
+Many crews prefer commercial recurring hauling agreements, and we recommend checking EPA construction debris recycling guidance for your site.

 • Framing lumber and offcuts